darklightismail/RiskofWords/README.md

 It's developped using Tkinter library in Python.

 # Requirements to play :
-- make sure that u have installed python
+- make sure that you have installed python
 - reasign the file places in the scripts (because i had some issues with relative paths in my machine so i had to use absolute paths)
 # Start Playing :
 - Simply start by Running the LoadingScreen.py and let the games begin